venilnoronha/venilnoronha.github.io/_posts/2018-10-07-set-sail-a-production-ready-istio-adapter.md

 1. The Istio Mixer - Adapter Interface Architecture
 2. Creating An Out-Of-Tree Mixer Adapter
-3. Building And Publishing The Adapter To Docker Hub
+3. Publishing The Adapter To Docker Hub
-4. Writing The Kubernetes Configuration For The Adapter
+4. Writing Kubernetes Config For The Adapter
 5. Deploying And Testing The Adapter With Istio

 Again, I will try my best to render all the important details in this post to bring your new adapter to life.